Skip to main content

 You can also password-protect these pages, so in case anyone accidentally navigates to the pages, they won't be able to see the page without a password.
 You can do this by going to the Pages Options and enabling password protection.

-On the re-branded pages you are working on, go ahead and jump into the Page menu and select the new theme you are working on.
-This way, you can preview the new Theme and pages without it affecting your live site.
+On the re-branded pages you are working on, go into the Page Settings and change the theme to the rebrand theme instead of "Default".
+This allows you to preview the new Theme on the pages without it affecting your live site, assuming you have Published the changes you have made to the new theme so far.

 Did this answer your question?